intellectiveco/nativescript-ng2-vscode-snippets/README.md

 ## NativeScript + Angular Snippets for Visual Studio Code ##

+Updated to create html5 safe markup for tags and attributes.

 Now compatible with Angular 4.x and above.

 This JSON file contains snippets for all NativeScript UI components and some frequently used attributes specifically for use with [nativescript-angular](https://github.com/NativeScript/nativescript-angular).